-For water year 2012, the peak elevation of Blue Mesa Reservoir occurred on April 13, 2012, at an elevation of 7,485.02 feet, 34.38 feet below full pool.
-Storage in Blue Mesa Reservoir decreased during water year 2012 by 0.359 maf and ended water year 2012 on September 30, 2012, at 0.340 maf which was 41 percent of capacity.
-Total unregulated inflow into Blue Mesa Reservoir for water year 2012 was 0.426 maf, which was 45 percent of average.
+For water year 2013, the peak elevation of Blue Mesa Reservoir occurred on June 20, 2013, at an elevation of 7,472.32 feet, which was 47.08 feet below full pool.
+Storage in Blue Mesa Reservoir increased during water year 2013 by 0.008 maf and ended water year 2013 on September 30, 2013, at 0.348 maf, which was 42 percent of capacity.
+Total unregulated inflow into Blue Mesa Reservoir for water year 2013 was 0.561 maf, which was 59 percent of average.

-On May 3, 2012, Reclamation signed a ROD12 for the operation of the Aspinall Unit intended to avoid jeopardy to endangered species while maintaining and continuing to meet the congressionally authorized purposes of the Unit.
-The ROD selected the preferred alternative (Alternative B) described in the January 2012 environmental impact statement.13 Significant issues addressed in the EIS and important in the selection of the preferred alternative included addressing the relationship with the recently quantified downstream senior federal reserved water right for the Gunnison River through Black Canyon of the Gunnison National Park.14 The selected alternative is based on operating the Aspinall Unit to meet specific downstream
+On May 3, 2012, Reclamation signed a ROD for the operation of the Aspinall Unit intended to avoid jeopardy to endangered species while maintaining and continuing to meet the congressionally authorized purposes of the Unit.
+The ROD selected the preferred alternative (Alternative B) described in the January 2012 Environmental Impact Statement.
+Significant issues addressed in the EIS and important in the selection of the preferred alternative included addressing the relationship with the recently quantified downstream senior federal reserved water right for the Gunnison River through the Black Canyon of the Gunnison National Park.
+The selected alternative addresses operating the Aspinall Unit to meet specific downstream spring peak flow, duration flow, and base flow targets.
+For water year 2014, the Aspinall Unit will be operated in accordance with the 2012 ROD while maintaining and continuing to meet the congressionally authorized purposes.
+As part of the operational process, Reclamation will carry out the consultation required under the ROD and will continue to coordinate operations through tri-annual Aspinall operations meetings.